Condensation Control: Why the Proper Insulation Choices Will Keep You Out of the Rain

 Thomas MacKinnon

-Thomas MacKinnon is the Demand Generation Manager at Armacell LLC, leading a team of insulation technical experts around the country dedicated to assisting owners, engineers, and specifiers with solving their insulation product, application, and specification needs.
-He is a member of the NIA Technical Information Committee, reviewing and addressing technical issues facing the insulation industry, and the U.S. Technical Advisory Group to ISO Technical Committee 163, chairing a working group of international experts focused on the development of insulation standards and guides.
-He can be reached at thomas.j.mackinnon@armacell.com.
+Thomas MacKinnon is the Demand Generation Manager at Armacell LLC, leading a team around the country of insulation technical experts dedicated to assisting owners, engineers, and specifiers with solving their insulation product, application, and specification needs.
+He is a member of the NIA Young Professional Advisory Committee and Technical Information Committee, reviewing and providing feedback on technical issues facing the insulation industry.
+He is part of the U.S. Technical Advisory Group to ISO Technical Committee 163 where he chairs a working group of international experts focused on the development of insulation standards and guides.

 October 1, 2018